 - The account attracts no monthly charges or account maintenance fees.

-- Withdrawal fees shall be in as stipulated in the Fosa Tariff Guide.
+- Transaction fees shall be in as stipulated in the Fosa Tariff Guide.

-- Maximum withdrawal limits will be in accordance with the Fosa Tariff Guide.
+- Maximum transaction limits will be in accordance with the Fosa Tariff Guide.

 The Junior Savings Account is a savings account designed to provide a savings facility for parents to save for their children who have not reached the majority age.

 a) The member opens an account for every child as he/she wishes.